 Where to Store PPT

 Additionally, the current market cap of the project is significantly higher than other cryptocurrency projects that are targeting much larger customer bases.
-However, the launch of the PXP is a strong move that may help to extend their market reach.
+However, the launch of the PXP is a strong move that may help to extend its market reach.